hassanzuxh/TAFE_and_DETE_survey_Dissatsfaction_Analysis/README.md

 In this project I was given a task as a data analyst to clean and analyze two Employee survey dataset responses[TAFE survey and DETE survey] concerning resignation. i was told to show my workings and answer the following questions
 - Are employees who only worked for the institutes for a short period of time resigning due to some kind of dissatisfaction? what about employees who have been there longer
-- Are younger employees resigning due to some kin of dissatisfaction ? what about older employees
+- Are younger employees resigning due to some kind of dissatisfaction ? what about older employees

 To start the project i began with the following
-- data exploration
+- data exploration.
-- data cleaning will be done to ensure te important columns and there relative records arenot dropped
+- data cleaning was done to ensure important columns and there relative records are not dropped.
-- data analysis using data analysis expression and visualization Data exploration  and cleaning wiil be done using python and analysis and visualization will be tackled with based on the volume of the cleaned data
+- data analysis using pivot table expression and visualization tools.
+Data exploration, cleaning analysis and visualization was done using python.

 # DATA EXPLORATION
-- i loaded both dataset and combed through them to identify possible hinderance to my Analysis from my EXPLORATION, i noticed that
+- i loaded both dataset and combed through them to identify possible hinderance to my Analysis. from my EXPLORATION, i noticed that
   - some rows are filled with "Not stated" meaning there is no value, especially in the DETE survey.
   - most columns does not concern my analysis